How to Email During a Disaster or Pandemic — Without Alienating Your Customers

-You’ll notice that instead of a flippant, “might-as-well-shop-with-us” attitude, Anthropologie’s copywriters went with thoughtful and attentive.
-The subject line read, “Stay put, please: shipping’s on us,” indicating that Anthropologie would rather lose some income rather than have any of its customers hurt.
+You’ll notice that instead of a flippant, “might-as-well-shop-with-us” attitude, Anthropologie’s copywriters went with thoughtfulness and attentiveness.
+The subject line read, “Stay put, please: shipping’s on us,” indicating that Anthropologie would rather lose some income than have any of its customers hurt traveling to its stores.

 So in the end, it really does come down to compassion and consideration.